-If your toes drag the floor when you walk, consult your doctor.
+If your toes drag on the floor when you walk, consult your doctor.

 Foot drop is caused by weakness or paralysis of the muscles involved in lifting the front part of the foot.
 Causes of foot drop might include:

 Nerve injury.
-The most common cause of foot drop is compression of a nerve in your leg that controls the muscles involved in lifting the foot (peroneal nerve).
-This nerve can also be injured during hip or knee replacement surgery, which may cause foot drop.
+The most common cause of foot drop is compression of a nerve in the leg that controls the muscles involved in lifting the foot.
+This nerve is called the peroneal nerve.
+A serious knee injury can lead to the nerve being compressed.
+It can also be injured during hip or knee replacement surgery, which may cause foot drop.

-- Crossing your legs.
+- Leg crossing.
 People who habitually cross their legs can compress the peroneal nerve on their uppermost leg.

 - Prolonged kneeling.
 Occupations that involve prolonged squatting or kneeling — such as picking strawberries or laying floor tile — can result in foot drop.